Ulick na gCeann Burke, 1st Earl of Clanricarde: Marriages and family

-According to Burke's Peerage, he had several other sons, Thomas "the Athlete" Bourke (shot in 1545), Redmond "of the Broom" Bourke (died 1595), and Edmund Bourke (died 1597).
+According to Burke's Peerage, he had several other sons, Thomas "the Athlete" Burke (shot in 1545), Redmond "of the Broom" Burke (died 1595), and Edmund Burke (died 1597).

 Legacy

 As a result of his marriages and relationships, there were a number of candidates contending for the titles of Clanricarde and Earl.
 The eventual successor was Ulick's eldest legitimate son, Richard Sassanach Burke, 2nd Earl of Clanricarde.